davidhin/linevd/README.md

 # LineVD

-This repository provides the code for `<PAPER TITLE HERE>`.
+This repository provides the code for [LineVD: Statement-level Vulnerability Detection using Graph Neural Networks](https://arxiv.org/pdf/2203.05181.pdf).
 The environment can be built using [Singularity](https://sylabs.io/singularity/), or by following / following the commands in the Singularity file.
 To start, clone the repository and navigate to the root directory.

 ## Directory Structure